aha-oida/aha-secret/README.md

 Sensitive information should not be stored in a mailbox or chat history.

-aha-secret allows you to store a secret message encrypted and only the generated link could decrypt the message again.
+aha-secret allows you to store a secret message encrypted.
+Only the generated link could decrypt the message again.
 The message is encrypted by your browser and decrypted by the browser of the person who is allowed to read it.
-The message is then automatically deleted on the server.
+The first time someone clicks on the link, the message is automatically deleted from the server.

 ![Screenrecord of encryption and decryption](/images/ahanimation.gif)